tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 Locks may cause **liveness** problems: deadlock, starvation, and livelock. we can follow some coding principles to avoid these problems happens.

-**Guarded blocks** common using for in threads cooperation.
+**Guarded blocks** common use for in threads cooperation.
 The most common example is the Producer-Consumer application.

 **Executors** are for efficient thread creation and management.